oparkerj/ProductionGrapher/README.md

 * **Production ID**: The number that appears in the small text box next to a production rule.
 * **Node ID**: The number that appears next to a node in the graph image.
 * **Simple pattern**: A simple pattern is used to locate a particular production value.
-By default, the pattern specifies that you are looking for the production rule that contains all the characters in the pattern.
+By default, the pattern matches any production rule that contains all the characters in the pattern.
 The characters may be anywhere in the rule but must be in the same order.
 For example, the pattern `{}` will match any production value that contains both brackets as long as they appear in that order, such as `{ <expr> }`.
-  Surrounding the pattern in single quotes specifies that the production value will match if the pattern appears as a substring.
-Surrounding the pattern in double quotes specifies that the production value will match if it exactly matches the pattern.
+  Surrounding the pattern in single quotes will match any production value that contains the pattern as a substring.
+  Surrounding the pattern in double quotes will match any production value that is exactly equal to the pattern.
 * **Linear path**: A linear path means traveling straight through single production rules from a node to the target value.
-When the application searches for a linear path to a value, it does a simple search, meaning that multiple paths are not searched; There should be exactly one way to connect a given node to the target value.
-If there is more than one way to make a path, the search will fail.
+The application will not make any decisions for the user, and as such will not work for ambiguous grammars.
+There should be exactly one way to connect a given node to the target value.
+If there is more than one way to create a parse tree from the starting node to the target value, the search will fail.
 * **Relevant node**: As the tree is being built, non-terminal nodes will be added to a list.
 The current relevant node will be indicated with a box.
 Most quick actions and shortcuts will be performed on the current relevant node.